NHSbuntu/ubuntu-defaults-image/README.md

 # NHSbuntu - ubuntu-defaults-image

-Builds an ISO of an Ubuntu (/flavor) from a defaults package.
+Builds ISO of an Ubuntu (/flavor) from a defaults package.
 This version has added support for repos hosted on packagecloud.io and multiple extra packages.

 Based on [ubuntu-defaults-builder](https://launchpad.net/ubuntu/xenial/+package/ubuntu-defaults-builder) by Martin Pitt.